trihuynhj/cs50/finalproject/README.md

     - Tests Files: During the development of this web application, in order to really understand how to implement an idea, I decided to make some separate files to test out a function, a Python's library, or an API.
 I thought these files might be served as a milestone showing my progression, so I've decided not to delete, but to consider them as parts of the development.
         - test.py: This program is to test the ability to send emails with Python's SMTP and MIME libraries.
         - test1.py: This program is to try Python's Regular Expression (RegEx) for the implementation of password checking at "/register" route.
 I have a little experience with RegEx some time ago when learning the freeCodeCamp's interactive lecture, but I have always found it to be confusing and very hard to grasp..
+But I guess I've done okay with it.